SD2E/base-images/README.md

 ## Architecture

-Images are layered hierarchically, to promote layer caching but, more importantly, to raise the level of assurance that foundational configurations and computational assets are propagated automatically via the container environment.
+Images are layered hierarchically to promote layer caching and help ensure that essential configurations and computational assets get propagated to developers and researchers relying on them.

 ```
 +-------------+